OpenTermsArchive/contrib-versions/AmazonKindleTable/Terms of Service.md

 If you purchase or use Amazon Prime, Amazon or Kindle FreeTime Unlimited, or Kindle Unlimited with your compatible Kindle e-reader, Fire tablet or reading application, then you agree to the following terms:

 *   Amazon Prime Terms &.
 Conditions
-*   Amazon FreeTime Unlimited and Kindle FreeTime Unlimited Terms &.
+*   Amazon FreeTime Unlimited Terms &.
+Conditions and Kindle FreeTime Unlimited Terms &.
 Conditions
 *   Kindle Unlimited Terms of Use

 If you purchase a Kindle e-reader or Fire tablet using monthly payments, then you agree to the following terms: